 (3) When passengers are carried in a taxi-car for separate fares each separate hirer may, at his destination, be charged 75% of the amount of the fare then recorded on the taximeter, or if the taxi-car is not fitted with a taximeter, 75% of the amount of the fare that would be payable at that time if the taxi-car were being used for the carriage of a hirer or hirers for a single fare.

-6. Fare schedule card
+6. Schedule of rates and charges to be available to hirers

 (1) The owner of a taxi-car shall have in the vehicle a schedule issued by the Director General detailing the rates and charges to be paid by the hirer and the driver shall make the schedule available to the hirer at his request.

 (2) A person shall not drive a taxi-car in which the schedule referred to in subregulation (1) is not carried.

-7. Offences
+7. Breach of regulations, offence

 A person who contravenes or fails to comply with any of these regulations commits an offence and is liable to a penalty —

 (a) for a first offence, to a fine not exceeding $100; and